Usman228811/montization-kit/README.md

 // Trigger purchase
 AdKit.purchaseHelper.purchaseProduct(activity)

-// You can check if the app is purchased using AdKit. val isPurchased = AdKit.adKitPref.isAppPurchased
+// You can check if the app is Life-time purchased using AdKit. val isPurchased = AdKit.adKitPref.isLifeTimePurchased

+// You can check if any purchases has been done using AdKit. val isPurchased = AdKit.adKitPref.isAppPurchased
 ```